 Show multiple angles so buyers can see all the glorious details of your product.
 An animated 360-degree view video might be overkill, but you could make a simple animated GIF with six or seven photos.
 You can create an animated GIF in Photoshop or with Make a GIF.
 Here’s a quick tutorial.
-If there are pockets, zippers, needlework or other goodies, give a close-up view.
+If there are pockets, zippers, needlework, or other goodies, give a close-up view.

 How does a product make people feel?
 That can be hard to communicate with a simple product photo on a white background.
 Some advertising shots might be valuable here.
 Netflix shows a family on the couch watching TV together.
 Apple’s old iPod ads showed silhouettes dancing.
-The product was there, but the emphasis was on the emotion.
+The product was there, but the emphasis was on emotion.

-For a professional ecommerce site you must have consistency across your photos.
+For a professional eCommerce site, you must have consistency across your photos.
 All products should be shot on the same backgrounds (or at least backgrounds that feel the same), with the same lighting and the same cropping.
 Not only does it make the store look more polished and professional, but it helps in comparing products.

 Offer appropriate size photos.
 You should have thumbnails of all your images for category or storefront pages.
 You should have larger versions for the product page, and then offer an even larger version to give customers a close-up view.
-Make sure that large version is as high resolution as possible (for view on slick Retina devices) and as large as possible.
+Make sure that the large version is as high resolution as possible (for view on slick Retina devices) and as large as possible.
 People get annoyed when the “large version” isn’t that large.

 If a picture is worth a thousand words, a video must be a whole dictionary.
 Go a step further and offer a video of your product to really show customers the whole deal.
 If you’ve got a more complicated product with moving parts or pieces, this can be huge.

-Get even more help for ecommerce product photography:
+Get even more help for eCommerce product photography: